Compressible Flow in Nozzle: A Fluent CFD Training Guide

 Title: Compressible Flow In Nozzle CFD Simulation, ANSYS Fluent Training

-Figure 3: Mach number distribution showing flow acceleration from subsonic (M=0.05) at the inlet to supersonic (M=2.93) at the outlet
+Figure 3: Mach number distribution from the Compressible Flow In Nozzle CFD analysis, showing the acceleration from subsonic to supersonic flow.

 Compressible Flow In Nozzle CFD Simulation, ANSYS Fluent Training